opendatateam/udata/docs/develop.md

 ## Python dependencies

-It is recommanded to work within a virtualenv to ensure proper dependencies isolation.
+It is recommended to work within a virtualenv to ensure proper dependencies isolation.

-It is recommanded to have a parent workspace where project are cloned, data stored...
+It is recommanded to have a parent workspace where project are cloned, and where data are stored...
 It will be designated by `$WORKSPACE` until the end of the documentation.

 ```shell